RELINK2 - COST ACTION CA23114

 If you would like to suggest new terms, propose updates, or provide feedback, please contact the WG1 leader, Marco Lisi marcolisi@fcsh.unl.pt , or the Science Communication Coordinator, Giulia Sandri giulia.sandri@ulb.be

-AI-enabled analytics refers to the use of artificial intelligence (AI) techniques — such as machine learning, natural language processing, and computer vision — to analyze large and complex datasets.
-These systems go beyond traditional data analysis by identifying patterns, generating predictions, and offering insights without explicit human programming.
+AI-enabled analytics refers to the use of artificial intelligence (AI) techniques to analyze large and complex datasets.